For the college's coronavirus updates, please visit www.cpcc.edu/coronavirus.

 Study Abroad with Central Piedmont

-Study abroad gives students the opportunity to travel internationally while earning academic credit.
+Travel internationally while earning academic credit.
 Central Piedmont offers multiple short-term study abroad programs each year, led by a Central Piedmont faculty member during spring break or summer.

 On a study abroad program, you will travel with Central Piedmont faculty for one to three weeks and earn typically three hours of academic or continuing education credit.
 Courses and destinations offered change each year; our students have traveled to over 20 countries around the world.